lionzan/Exponential-Ocean/exampleSite/content/inspire/_index.md

 ---
 Exponential Ocean **Inspire** is a project to inspire people, leaders, CEOs, entrepreneurs, philanthropists and companies, to find their own way to multiply exponentially their impact on Ocean Sustainability.

-We want to inspire them with examples of people who successfully managed to have a multiplicative effect beyond their normal activity.
+I want to inspire them with examples of people who successfully managed to have a multiplicative effect beyond their normal activity.

 I am interviewing leaders and people from all walks of life to produce